-Regulation 13 Presiding Judges
+Regulation 132 Presiding Judges

 - 1. The judges of the Appeals Chamber shall decide on a Presiding Judge for each appeal. - 2.
-The judges of each Trial Chamber and of each Pre-Trial Chamber shall elect from amongst their members a Presiding Judge who shall carry out the functions conferred upon him or her by the Statute, Rules or otherwise.
+The judges of each Trial Chamber, each Pre-Trial Chamber and the Pre-Trial Division when acting under article 15 bis, paragraph 8 shall elect from amongst their members a Presiding Judge who shall carry out the functions conferred upon him or her by the Statute, Rules or otherwise.